mehediScriptDev/Reeni/README.md

 - View and edit your profile information
 - Name, Email, Phone number management
 - Sign out functionality

+> Note: When a user edits and saves their profile (name or phone) the updated profile is persisted to the browser's `localStorage` under the key `reeni_user_profile`.
+This is a client-side cache that merges with Firebase user data on load — changes saved here are not automatically sent to the backend unless you explicitly implement server-side profile persistence.

 ### 🎨 UI/UX
 - **Fully responsive** design (mobile, tablet, desktop)